source-hub-org/hirebot-ai-api/README.md

 - Required fields: `name`, `description`
 - Used to organize and filter instruments by category (e.g., personality, technical skills)

+### Job Model

+The job model defines the structure for asynchronous job processing:

+- Required fields: `type`, `payload`
+- Tracks job status through states: `new`, `pending`, `processing`, `done`, `failed`
+- Used for background processing of resource-intensive operations like question generation

 ## Testing